 – the Rector of the University of Catania.

-Prosecutor General, Court of Appeals of the Alsace region (France);
+Prosecutor General, Court of Appeal of Rennes (France);

 Chairman of the National Conference of Prosecutors General (France);